“I have been practicing for years without incident and always act within my scope of practice. It won’t happen to me”

 - If you give any advice or treatment outside of your employment, your employer’s policy will not cover you.

 - Your employer’s insurance has a shared limit of liability for all employees.
+If a large number of employees are named in a claim, there may not be enough funds to ensure you are covered.

 - Your employer’s insurance may be subject to a large deductible, greater than your total defense and settlement costs.